rayburgemeestre/starcry/README.md

 - `libs/framer` - ffmpeg wrapper to generate video output.
 - `libffmpeg` + `h264` - dependencies used by framer.
 - `V8` + `v8pp` - used for scripting, starcry is tightly coupled with it.
-- `VueJS` - used for the Web UI
-- `Buefy` - used for the Web UI (vue + bulma)
+- `Quasar` - web UI framework (vue3, pinia, typescript)
-- `Seasocks` - used for the Web UI
+- `Seasocks` - internal web server with websockets support
 - `png++` - used for writing PNG files
 - `fmt` - used for string formatting
 - `SFML` - used for preview window
 - `OpenEXR` - used for writing exr files
-- `tvision` - used for the console UI
+- `tvision` - used for the console UI (TUI)
 - `inotify-cpp` - used for monitoring changes to loaded js file on disk.
 - `Redis` - used for pub/sub between starcry and remote rendering workers
+- `vivid` - color library used for hue etc.

 Almost everything is statically linked, resulting in a relatively portable binary.

-The Web UI is based on Vue2.
-Currently, the UI is using Buefy, which is not going to support Vue3.

-Currently waiting for Vue3 to become more mature before switching to it.

 ## TODO

 * Introduce proper v8 javascript <> shape mapper and get rid of v8 code in a lot of places (except for the mappers).
+* Getting rid of the old properties system we have for shapes.